geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Hence countless suns to distant worlds appear,
 And beaming planets gild each other's sphere, +
 Some o'er the viewless rays of heat preside,
-And thro' ethereal realms their progress guide ;J
+And thro' ethereal realms their progress guide;J